costa-rica/socialAggregator02/README.md

 `job_collect_socials = scheduler.add_job(social_aggregator,'cron', day='*', hour='06', minute='01', second='05')`
 to edit the time.

-## On a personal note:
+## :point_right: Feedback greatly appreciated :point_left:
-**I'd love get feedback on this repo/markdown to make it more user friendly.
-If you need help or have suggestions I'd be happy help/edit/update :smile:**
+I'd love get feedback on this repo/markdown to make it more user friendly.
+If you need help or have suggestions I'd be happy help/edit/update.
+Email me at nrodrig1@gmail.com :smile:

-email: nrodrig1@gmail.com